dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment06.md

 </p>

 ## Impression Test
 The user I used for the impression test preferred that I use their direct quotations as part of the summary.
 As they viewed my screen designs, I took note of the comments that were made (both positive and negative).
 I asked the user to give their impression of the current design choice (above).
 Following their initial, quick impression of my design, I asked them some further questions about the design to ensure that they were able to tell me things they liked and disliked.
-I then guided them through the various design options and asked them to point out what the liked/disliked.

 User quotes:

 * "I think each button that states 'goal 1, 2, 3 etc..' could have an indicator, like an arrow, that encourages the user to click on the button.
 * "The color choice is dynamic and catches my eye"
-* "Adding some sort of symbol next to the newsletter sign-up and additional buttons near the bottom would be nice"
+* "Adding some sort of symbol next to the newsletter sign-up would be nice"
 * "The design is very symmetrical"
 * "The page is filled with blue buttons, however, the black buttons stand out"
 * "It would be helpful to have some context to the page.
 A small bit of text at the beginning would be ideal"

 Overall, the user found my interface design pretty good and liked the design choices I made.
+The user noted the consistency and symmetry, both items that I prioritized in the design.
+They recognized the black buttons at the bottom, which were designed to stand out on purpose.
+In the case the user accidentally reached this page, they had options to return to the home page.
+Additionally, if they finished going through the goals, they had the option to read more information.
+The user pointed out that it would be more helpful to have some additional context to the page.
+I agree with this, especially as this is a design aspect that is needed on additional pages as well.
+As I do revisions, this will be the biggest thing to keep in mind with the interface design.
+Having some space for context/summary/instructions on any page is critical, and I'm glad the user was able to identify this.

 ## Accessibility Check
 A color contrast accessibility test was run on the various color contrasts on the interface design using the [Spark](https://www.getstark.co/) plugin.
 The results on the various contrasts can be seen in the screenshots below.